MurmurationsNetwork/MurmurationsServices/test/load-testing/README.md

 ## 3. Write a Script

-- We will use the constant-arrival-rate executor for load testing.
-Adjust the rate to increase the requests per second.
+- Use the constant-arrival-rate executor for load testing.
+Adjust the rate to increase requests per second.
-- Virtual users can be thought of as the number of threads to execute the function.
-If the rate is greater than the maxVUs, then you won't be able to hit the desired rate.
+- Virtual users (VUs) are similar to the number of threads executing the function.
+If the rate exceeds maxVUs, the desired rate won't be achieved.

 ```javascript
 import http from 'k6/http';